pvginkel/NHibernate.OData/README.markdown

 [NHttp](http://github.com/pvginkel/NHttp) so it can run without a web server available.

+## Join type

+The default join type of NHibernate.OData is the inner join type.
+This may not give the expected results.
+If you want the join type to be the left outer join type, call the overload that takes a configuration object and set the OuterJoin property to true.

 ## Limitations

 The current implementation does not access metadata while querying.
 This